 In 2004 Alexander McLean, an 18 year-old UK citizen volunteering in a hospital in Kampala, helped a group of prisoners in Uganda.
 Alexander returned to the UK and founded the African Prisons Project to provide models for human rights, rehabilitative approach to imprisonment which can be replicated by financially limited prisons services.
 Alexander has received many awards including Ashoka Fellow, TIME Magazine 30 Prestigious People Under 30, TED Senior Fellow, V Inspired Legend Award, Beacon Prize for Young Philanthropy and Overall Winner, Real World Graduate of the Year and Charity Volunteer of the Year.

 Through our work with the MOE Foundation we were asked to provide training in coaching skills for African Prison Governors and Warders who are seconded to the UK every year by APP to receive education in healthcare, law and various other skills that may help make prisoner’s lives better.

 We provided a three-day coaching course for the first group of secondees, covering foundation coaching skills, plus a series of practical assignments to embed the learning.
 They reported that coaching was the most useful aspect they had learned during their secondment.

 Subsequent groups have been given three days of coaching skills training, a series of practical assignments to embed the training, and then three days of Train the Trainer training, so that they can pass on the skills in their prisons back home all over Africa.

 The trainers we supplied to deliver courses for the APP have graduated as coach trainers on our MOE Coach Accelerator Pathway, through the free courses we deliver for the MOE Foundation.
-These trainers receive a small payment from the APP for delivering the courses but apart from this, we do not charge APP for our services.
+These trainers receive a small payment from the APP for delivering the courses while we donate our services and our courses free of charge.
 Most of the Coach Training, and all of the Trainer Training, has been delivered by Jeffrey Wotherspoon, now a fully fledged member of our coaching and training delivery team.